glsg79/glicemix/README.md

 By now I'm just experimenting with some function to manipulate what I have, trying to learn so mething in the process.

-If you are ended up here and want to help me, or drop me a line , please feel free to do so, I will really appreciate.
+If you are ended up here and want to help me, or drop me a line, please feel free to do so, I will really appreciate.

 I know this is not a *real* README file, but I will fix it as this project takes shape.

+TODO Change to rst file type